[ANALYSIS] The economic fallacies surrounding martial law’s extension

 The list of Duterte’s policies that defy economic sense and logic grows ever longer.

-Last December 12, for the second time around, and by overwhelming numbers, Congress extended martial law in Mindanao.
-This follows the original declaration in May 2017 and the first extension by Congress in December 2017.
+Last December 12, for the third time around, and by overwhelming numbers, Congress extended martial law in Mindanao.
+This follows the original declaration in May 2017, the first extension in July 2017, and the second extension by Congress in December 2017.

 Such extensions, which are turning into an unhealthy habit by Congress, can be strongly assailed on two grounds, both legal and economic.